TeraViks/CAD-doc/Katas/Kata_8_Cylindrical_Parts_Manufacturing.md

-# Kata 6: L-Bracket Manufacturing
+# Kata 8: Cylindrical Parts Manufacturing

-Using the [L Bracket Gusset CAD Model](Kata_1_L_Bracket_Gusset_CAD.md) you created previously, manufacture the L-Bracket using an NC Router.
+Using the [Cylindrical Parts CAD Model](Kata_2_Cylindrical_Parts_CAD.md) you created previously, manufacture the tube axle part on a manual lathe.